Florence is in Pinal County midway between Phoenix and

 name, but all agree it was someone's sister or daughter.
 By the

-The 1920s, the area had become the agricultural center of the country.
+1920s, the area had become the agricultural center of the county.

 The Florence business district is still on Main Street and, aside from